 Numerous, moreover, are the boats that have chosen the Caribbean to spend the quarantine period: the boat is undoubtedly the ideal place, certainly the safest, to stay protected from the pandemic.

-LEAVE EVERYTHING AND CAST OFF FOREVER – And here is the most extreme choice, but not for this reason so utopian.
-Even in this case, there are quite a few people who have chosen to live on a boat, sailing around the world.
+And here is the most extreme choice, but not for that reason utopian.
+In this case, too, there are many people who have chosen to live on a boat, sailing around the world.

 But all the people who choose to live on a boat, and who identify with any of the four options we have proposed, have a great common love: that for the sea, boats, and sailing.